Hike the area's lush mountains and see sweeping views of the Shirakami Sanchi World Natural Heritage Site.

 This hike is convenient for those traveling along Akita’s coast on Route 101 who want to experience the nature of the Shirakami Sanchi World Natural Heritage Site.
 With an altitude of 1,087 meters above sea level, Mt.
 Futatsumori offers spectacular views of surrounding mountains such as, Mt.
 Shirakami, Mt.
 Mukai-Shirakami, and Mt.
 Kodake.
 The peak can be reached in 40 minutes, making it a good choice for tight schedules.

 The trailhead is located at the end of Seshurin Road.
-Parking along the road is allowed, however because the roads are narrow, please use caution.
-Bathrooms are available at the trailhead.
+Parking and bathrooms are also available at the trailhead.

 Mt.
 Fujisato-Komagatake, Kuroishi Hiking Course — Beginners’ Level